jongmin-chung/apache-seata-spring-boot-sample/README.md

 This will start:

-- MariaDB (with the tables needed for Seata Server).
+- MySQL (with the tables needed for Seata Server).
 - Seata Server.
 - Grafana, Prometheus and Tempo for observability.